 - Check-in is required.
 All hunting seasons and bag limits apply.
 See Hunting Regulations for details.
-Special hunts include dove and waterfowl hunts by drawing, put-and-take pheasant hunts and pre-registration is required for wild turkey hunting.
+Special hunts include dove and waterfowl hunts by drawing, put-and-take pheasant hunts.
+Advance registration is required for wild turkey hunting.

 - Area F is designated dog training.

 - Campground includes 67 Class A sites with electrical outlets and 54 Class B sites.
-Some camp sites have fire rings.
-Firewood is sold at the boat rental concessions.
-Camping is open all year on a first come first serve basis.
+Some campsites have fire rings.
+Camping is open all year on a first-come, first-served basis, no reservations needed.
 A picnic area is also available.

 - The comfort station, located in the campgrounds, provides heated showers and flush toilets.
 It is open from April 1 to Oct.
 31. Water fountains are open from April 15 to Oct.
 15.

-- East Fork State Fish Hatchery is located at Glendale Fish and Wildlife Area. .
+- East Fork State Fish Hatchery is located at Glendale Fish & Wildlife Area.

 - A permit from the fish and wildlife headquarters is required to enter the waterfowl resting areas.

 Camping, picnicking, and open campfires are allowed in designated areas only.
 (Unloaded firearms, unstrung bows and arrows, and air guns may be possessed, but not used in camping and picnic areas.
-All weapons must be stored or carried in a case, or locked within a vehicle while in these areas.)
-No swimming is allowed.
+All weapons must be stored or carried in a case or locked within a vehicle while in these areas.)
+Swimming is prohibited.

-White River Bend Wildlife Management Area is a 710-acre tract of land purchased by the DNR in 2012 to provide additional hunting opportunities.
+White River Bend (WMA) is a 710-acre tract of land purchased by the DNR in 2012 to provide additional hunting opportunities.
 The property is located northwest of Washington, Indiana.
-The property is protected in the lifelong Wetland Reserve Program (WRP) to maintain this part of a floodplain for the White River.
+The property is protected in the lifelong Wetland Reserve Program (WRP) to maintain this part of a floodplain of the White River.
 The property provides hunting opportunities for deer, turkey, and waterfowl.
-The unique property is comprised by a mix of dense hardwood, wetland, and upland habitat.
-Please call Glendale Fish & Wildlife Area for any questions concerning this property at (812) 644-7711.
+The unique property features a mix of dense hardwood, wetland, and upland habitat.
+Please call Glendale Fish & Wildlife Area for any questions concerning this property at 812-644-7711.